dashingsoft/pyarmor/docs/topic/rftmode.rst

 The wild card form of import — `from module import *` — is a special case.

-If module is in the obfuscated pakcage, RFT mode will parse the source and check the module’s namespace for a variable named ``__all__``
+If this module is in the obfuscated pakcage, RFT mode will parse the source and check the module’s namespace for a variable named ``__all__``

 If this module is outer package, RFT mode could not get the source.
 So RFT mode will import it and query module attribute ``__all__``.
 If this module could not be imported, it may raise ``ModuleNotFoundError``, please set :envvar:`PYTHONPATH` or any otherway let Python could import this module.